Varad1722/Mobile_Robotics/project/report1.md

 - **OpenCV** – Camera-based object detection

 The robot operates in an open environment to simplify navigation and emphasize perception–manipulation integration.

+# High-Level System Architecture

+The system follows a **Perception → Estimation → Planning → Actuation** pipeline.

+1. **Beacon localization** provides a coarse estimate of the ball position.
+2. A **goal generation module** computes the navigation target.
+3. The **Nav2 navigation stack** drives the robot toward the ball.
+4. The **vision module** detects and refines the ball pose.
+5. The **base alignment module** positions the robot for grasping.
+6. The **manipulator** grasps the ball using a vacuum gripper.
+7. The **throwing planner** computes a slinging trajectory.
+8. The **release controller** disengages suction at the optimal moment.